|

 Dionisio Urbina Martínez

-If you are part of one of Archaeospain's programs, you agree to respect the archaeological sites and monuments in accordance with the laws of each country, and to accept the code of ethics that does not allow taking photographs of the archaeological sites or of the discoveries made in them.
-The publication of photographs related to the sites and their findings, especially on social media, requires always the prior approval of the directors of the archaeological sites.
+If you take part in one of ArchaeoSpain's programs, you agree to respect the archaeological sites and monuments in accordance with the laws of the country, and to accept the code of ethics that does not allow taking photographs of the archaeological sites or of the discoveries made in them.
+The publication of photographs related to the sites and their findings, especially on social media, always requires prior approval from the directors of the archaeological sites.

 excursions

-You will be inmersed in a research project and live in a different country for some weeks.
-On the weekend excursions you will have the opportunity to meet different aspects of the Spanish culture and traditions, visiting historical cities, picturesque villages and archaeological sites.
+You will be immersed in a research project and live in a different country for several weeks.
+During our weekend excursions you will have the opportunity to experience different aspects of the Spanish culture and traditions, visiting historical cities, picturesque villages, and archaeological sites.

 photo archive

-survivors' tales"This being my first dig, the ninth of July was just like any other day on the site, exciting and fascinating.
+survivors' tales"This was my first dig, and July 9th was just like any other day on the site, exciting and fascinating.
 As always, the walk up to Zorita Castle was filled with beautiful views, but the site was where the real finds were waiting.
 After brushing and excavating the walls, the team started in on the floor.
 Working on the southern end of the room was tough going, the soil was quite compact with a sandy brown coloring.